-Free culture: this category of my blog includes articles and videos that discuss copyright and free culture.
+Uncopyright: this category of my blog includes articles and videos that discuss copyright, free culture, and imitation in art.

 If you’re questioning copyright, this guide will help you figure out what to do next.

 There’s something there that maybe shouldn’t be.
 Il y a là quelque chose qui devrait peut-être pas y être.

 I don’t believe that artists actually want to be original in the way that many think they do.
 Je ne crois pas que les artistes veuillent vraiment être original de la manière dont beaucoup pensent qu’ils veulent l’être.

 Recently, I was introduced to the work of Miriam Elia, who describes herself as a free culture advocate and a professional copyright infringer.

 Three times in the last few months, I’ve had Dean Russo’s art sent to me as work that is similar mine.